 Support Group for Survivors of Sexual Assault

-This group is open to all woman-identified (including cisgender women, trans women, genderqueer women, and non-binary people who are significantly female-identified) Penn undergraduate and graduate students who have survived sexual assault that occurred during adolescence and/or adulthood.
+The Support Group for Survivors of Sexual Trauma is open to all woman-identified (including cisgender women, trans women, genderqueer women, and non-binary people who are significantly female-identified) Penn undergraduate and graduate students who have survived sexual assault that occurred during adolescence and/or adulthood.
 The group will create a safe space for students to provide and receive support, and it will offer the opportunity to explore concerns such as coping with emotional/physical triggers related to sexual assault, issues related to trust and emotional intimacy in relationships, and ways of managing self-blame/guilt/shame following sexual assault.
 Additionally, this group will attend to issues related to sexual identity; particularly, the will offer the space to process the specific barriers to justice that LGBTQIA+ women face (i.e., heterosexism/transphobia, feeling unsafe to come out, lack of understanding and stigma surrounding queer experiences of sexualized violence, etc.).

 WHERE: CAPS, 3624 Market Street, 1st Floor West.